rahulk200013/all-cnn-structured-sparse-neural-network-verilog/README.md

 - Default configuration set for the MNIST dataset.
 - Can work with any dataset.

+For detailed explaination of its working check the papers or the [Project_Report.pdf](docs/Project_Report.pdf) in docs folder.

 ## Prerequisites
 - Python
 - PyTorch